-- Annual Brinner: It’s breakfast and dinner—buy waffles!
+- Annual Brinner: It’s breakfast and dinner—buy waffles.

 - Make the Magic benefit dinner: Enjoy a snazzy dinner and help with the silent and live auctions.

-- This fundraising and service organization culminates its year with a festive 12-hour dance marathon that raises money for Rainbow Babies and Children’s Hospital.
+- This fundraising and service organization culminates each year with a festive 12-hour dance marathon that raises money for Rainbow Babies and Children’s Hospital.
 Another one of their popular events: the Fall 5K Color Run.

 Anatomy Fashion Show